Sharm el-Sheikh travel guide

 Naama Bay Beach

 The main public beach running along the Naama Bay resort strip.
 A sandy section backed by the hotel row; entry is free.
-Sun loungers and umbrellas are available from private operators on the beach at a charge.
+Sun loungers and umbrellas are available from private operators on the beach at approximately EGP 100–200 per set as of 2026.
 Crowded during peak season (December–January and July–August).
-The reef quality directly off the beach here is modest — the real diving and snorkeling is accessed by boat.
+The reef quality directly off the beach here is modest — years of heavy tourism and boat traffic have degraded the near-shore coral.
+The real diving and snorkeling is accessed by boat from the marina, with half-day snorkeling trips running approximately $25–40 per person.

 Shark’s Bay